pradeep3sep/interviewquestion/README writeBased2.md

 ```
 <br>

-> ### Q12 find all pairs on integer array whose sum is equal to given number
+> ### Q13 find all pairs on integer array whose sum is equal to given number
 arr[] = {1, 5, 7, 1}\
 sum=6\
 Output: 2\
-Explanation:\
+Explanation: \
 arr[0] + arr[1] = 1 + 5 = 6 \
 and arr[1] + arr[3] = 5 + 1 = 6.